Altinity/ice/examples/scratch/README.md

 local-mc cp iris.parquet local/bucket1/flowers/iris_no_copy/
 ice insert flowers.iris_no_copy --no-copy s3://bucket1/flowers/iris_no_copy/iris.parquet

-# delete partition(Add --dry-run to print the list of partitions that will be deleted)
+# delete partition(By default --dry-run=true is enabled to print the list of partitions that will be deleted)
-ice delete --namespace=nyc --table=taxismay15 --partition='[{"name": "tpep_pickup_datetime", "value": "2025-01-01T00:00:00"}]'
+ice delete nyc.taxis --dry-run=false

 # inspect
 ice describe